glowkeeper/glowkeeper.github.io/src/content/writing/books/when-the-fire-burns-low/gratitude.md

 His father sentenced him to six months of washing up.
 This left the mole with very little time for digging traps and made excellent use of the protective gloves his family had inherited from the chemical war.

-The angel took possession of the stolen knives and announced that they would eventually be returned, provided their owners proved worthy.
+The angel took possession of the stolen knives.

 Angels, however, do not simply return lost objects.
 First, they must satisfy themselves that the intended recipients are worthy of such a grand gesture.
 If the children continue to love the woods, care for the creatures within them and pay attention to even the smallest seedlings, they may one day be reunited with their favourite knives.